wengyijun/pos-terminal-drivers/README-driver6412.md

-Hello,this is a file about the mothers'dirvers.(updating)
+Hello,this is a file about the mothers'dirvers.(6412)

 6412(n1)-all drivers-solution: